NON-EMERGENCY ONLINE PORTAL FOR RESIDENTS!

 Most often, a criminal offender leaves or takes physical evidence with them from a crime scene.
 By having the right equipment and training, police officers can seek to identify and collect this evidence.

-The members of this unit participate in the DuPage County Major Crimes Task Force during major crimes call outs.
-The opportunity to work with DuPage County's best and most skilled forensic evidence technicians allows Warrenville officers develop their skills and knowledge base.
+The members of this unit participate in the DuPage Metropolitan Emergency Response and Investigation Team (MERIT) during major crimes call outs.
+The opportunity to work with DuPage County’s best and most skilled forensic evidence technicians allows Warrenville officers develop their skills and knowledge base.

 K-9 Unit (Retired)